Search:

 Slavery

 After Moses and Aaron (both in their eighties) had talked with the Jewish leaders, they went to Pharaoh and asked him to let the people go (v.
 1).
 In those days Pharaoh was the most powerful king on earth.
-He must have been very surprised that anyone would …
+He must have been very surprised that anyone would dare to speak to him th …

 Judah’s forefathers, now dead, grievously disobeyed God and passed on to their descendants the penalty of their transgressions (v.
 7).
 Although the people now are not innocent they do recognize the previous generations’ sins and their effect.
 Babylon appointed cruel taskmasters w …